aehall/customer.service.portal.perftest/ReadMe.md

 ## Reporting for Jenkins
 Lightning is a tool that creates JUnit-style test reports from JMeter perf test results.
 Jenkins can use these to pass/fail a build pipeline.

-After JMeter has outputted a CSV results file, you can run a standalone Lightning JAR that analyzes the results and produces a JUnit-style report for Jenkins.
+After JMeter has outputted a CSV results file, you can run a standalone Lightning JAR that analyzes the results and produces a JUnit-style report for Jenkins: http://automatictester.github.io/lightning/standalone_jar.html

 ## Structure of the JMeter Test File
 The JMeter test file (.jmx) is just a big XML file that contains the details of the test (as defined in the JMeter UI).
 (In this way, it's very similar to Visual Studio performance testing.)